-The three major forest fires are located as follows:
+The locations of the three largest forest fires were:

 A. The Neslandsvatn fire

 The fire started in the area to the northeast of the centre of Gjerstad in Aust-Agder and is gradually spreading northwards in the direction of the village of Neslandsvatn (300 inhabitants) in Drangedal Municipality, Telemark County.